pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 We recommend using the pretixSCAN app running on dedicated devices for your check-in.
 It is by far the most convenient method.
-You can also do a manual check-in through the the backend, or you can print your lists and check people in with a pen and paper.
+You can also do a manual check-in through the backend, or you can print your lists and check people in with a pen and paper.

 ## Prerequisites